-The quality of this hyperbolic fit, though moderate with an $R^2 = 0.7000$, demonstrates an adequate ability to capture the main trends and stabilize metabolic decay, even if some residual temporal variability remains unexplained.
-Figure~\ref{fig:sigmoid_hyperbole} (right panel) depicts both the original metabolic rate data and the fitted rational function, visually illustrating the strengths and limitations of the approximation.
+The quality of this hyperbolic fit, though moderate with an $R^2 = 0.7000$, demonstrates an adequate ability to capture the main trends and stabilize metabolic decay, even if some residual temporal variability remains unexplained. {We note that the rational fit of the effective metabolic rate coefficient yielded a coefficient of determination $R^2 \approx 0.70$, which is moderate.
+However, this level of accuracy is acceptable in the present context because the fit is used as an intermediate surrogate function rather than a direct predictive endpoint.
+Its main role is to preserve the monotonic oxygen dependence and approximate magnitude of the metabolic rate, both of which are reliably captured.} Figure~\ref{fig:sigmoid_hyperbole} (right panel) depicts both the original metabolic rate data and the fitted rational function, visually illustrating the strengths and limitations of the approximation.

 In summary, substituting equations~\eqref{eq:sigmoid_SF} and~\eqref{eq:hyperbolic_r} into~\eqref{eq:linear_metabolism} produces a highly efficient and analytically explicit expression for the metabolic source term in the 3D-1D model.
-This combined approach significantly improves computational performance, thus facilitating extensive parametric investigations, optimization studies, and uncertainty quantifications without sacrificing spatial resolution.
+This combined approach significantly improves computational performance, thus facilitating extensive parametric investigations, optimization studies, and uncertainty quantification without sacrificing spatial resolution.

-The conceptual structure of the updated 3D-1D model, incorporating the surrogate functions \( SF(t) \), \( r(t) \), and \( m_{ox}^{eff}(t) \), is summarized in Figure~\ref{fig:hybrid_model_schematic_0D}.
-We refer to this reformulated system as the 3D-1D-0D model, to emphasize the hybrid architecture that combines spatially resolved 3D and 1D transport dynamics with surrogate functions derived from a reduced 0D pharmacokinetic/pharmacodynamic model.
-This framework will serve as the basis for the numerical experiments presented in Section \ref{sec:results}.
+The conceptual structure of the updated 3D-1D model, incorporating the surrogate functions \( SF(t) \), \( r(t) \), and {an exogenous effective function \( m_{\mathrm{ox}}^{\text{eff}}(t) \)}, is summarized in Figure~\ref{fig:hybrid_model_schematic_0D}.
+We refer to this reformulated system as the 3D-1D-0D model, to emphasize the multiscale architecture that combines spatially resolved 3D and 1D transport dynamics with surrogate functions derived from a reduced 0D pharmacokinetics/pharmacodynamics model.
+This framework will serve as the basis for the numerical experiments of Section \ref{sec:results}.